 Fuel for mining equipment, product haul trucks, wheel loaders, auxiliary equipment and for the diesel generators will be railed in from Sept-Îles.
-Four diesel fueling stations (namely the mine equipment station, the product haul truck station and the rail-loop station) will be located in proximity to its end users.
+Four diesel fueling stations (namely the mine equipment station, the power plant station, the product haul truck station and the rail-loop station) will be located in proximity to its end users.
 Gasoline for light vehicles will be purchased directly from a distributor in the nearby communities and delivered to site.